cssninjaStudio/vuero/documentation/elements/forms/textarea/textarea-disabled-documentation.md

 ### Disabled

-A textarea can be shown in a disabled state.
+A `VTextarea` can be shown in a disabled state.
 For that, you need to wrap it inside a `<VControl />` component.
 Simply add the `disabled` attribute to the target textarea element.